MARY GRACE MCNALLY

 Mary Grace’s work has been presented at The Joyce Theater, The Dance Gallery Festival, Dixon Place, Young Choreographer’s Festival, Centre National de la Danse in France, and deSingel in Belgium.
 She has studied with artists such as Medhi Walerski, Jesse Zaritt, Adi Salant, Jermaine Spivey, Spenser Theberge, Tilman O’Donnell, and has performed the works of Doug Varone, Tommie-Waheed Evans, Katie Swords-Thurman, Emma Portner, Erica Sobol and Ryan Spencer.
 Most recently, Mary Grace was a featured dancer at Madison Square Garden for Phish’s 2020 NYE concert, choreographed by Jon Rua.
-She also created new works for Divinity Dance Company (UT) and the senior dance majors at East Carolina University (NC).
+She also created new works for Divinity Dance Company (UT) and East Carolina University (NC).

 Photo by Lexi Dysart